leobudima/elogii-blog/content/what-customers-value-in-last-mile-delivery.md

 With the global COVID-19 pandemic, consumers have become more demanding than ever.

-But despite the rise in order volumes, customers stil want to receive a quality service.
+But despite the rise in order volumes, customers still want to receive a quality service.

-People want to have more control over when, where and how they receive goods.
+People want to have more control over when, where, and how they receive goods.

 They also want to be involved in the delivery.